 You have the right to withdraw consent at any time and in this case, treatment will cease.

-HealthStrong practitioners will document your consent in your case file.
-Any copies of consent forms will also be stored in your confidential case file.
+HealthStrong practitioners will document your consent in your patient record.
+Any copies of consent forms will also be stored in your confidential patient record.

-In the event of an emergency situation where you are too ill or unconscious to give consent, consent is not required and your HealthStrong Practitioner will make necessary decisions to ensure your health and safety.
+In the event of an emergency situation where you are ill and unable to give consent, your HealthStrong Practitioner will make necessary decisions to ensure your health and safety.

 For clients who do not speak or understand English, the use of an interpreter for obtaining consent is preferred.
 An interpreter can be organised at a cost to the client.
-Family members are not recommended to be suitable interpreters.
 If a client declines using an interpreter and prefers a family member, this will also be documented in your case file.

 If you have any questions, concerns or feedback about our consent policy, please contact us.